-Substitute Employees: The center shall provide substitute staff when regular staff are absent from work.
+Substitute Employees: The center shall provide for substitute staff when regular staff is absent from work.
 All substitute employees shall be at least eighteen (18) years of age.
 Substitute caregiver staff shall be informed of these rules and the center's policies for the age group for which they will be providing care.
-Substitute service staff shall be informed of the center's policies and procedures necessary for the proper performance of their job duties in compliance with these rules.
+Substitute service staff shall be informed of the center's policies and procedures necessary to the proper performance of their job duties in compliance with these rules.

-First Aid and CPR: At least fifty percent (50%) of the caregiver staff and the Director shall have current evidence of training in first aid and cardiopulmonary resuscitation (CPR).
-There must always be an employee with evidence of current First Aid training and CPR on the center premises whenever children are present, on any center-sponsored field trip, and on any center, vehicle transporting children.
+First Aid and CPR: At least fifty percent (50%) of the caregiver staff and the director shall have current evidence of training in first aid and cardiopulmonary resuscitation (CPR) at any given time.
+There must always be an employee with evidence of current First Aid training and CPR on the center premises whenever children are present, on any center-sponsored field trip, and on any center vehicle transporting children.
+Each staff member with caregiving responsibilities must obtain CPR and First Aid training within 90 days of hire date.